Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Memphis are strategically located to support the city's massive logistics and distribution industry.
-Proximity to the Memphis International Airport, a global cargo hub, is a key advantage for logistics, healthcare, and e-commerce companies.
+Proximity To Key Business Districts: Data centers in Memphis are positioned to support the city's world-class logistics and distribution industry, led by FedEx's global headquarters.
+This proximity provides low-latency connectivity for supply chain management, healthcare, and manufacturing operations.

-Tax Advantage For Data Centers: Tennessee offers a significant sales tax exemption on the purchase of computer hardware, software, and electricity used in qualified data centers.
-This incentive directly lowers both the initial capital investment and ongoing operational expenses for tenants.
+Tax Advantage For Data Centers: Tennessee offers significant tax incentives for data centers.
+The primary benefit is a sales tax exemption on the purchase of computer hardware, software, and other essential data center equipment.
+This program directly lowers the capital investment needed to build out or upgrade a facility.

 Natural Disaster Risk

-Memphis has a High natural disaster risk profile, with a FEMA National Risk Index score of 79.70 as of September 2025.
-The primary threats are severe and require that data centers be built to modern resiliency standards.
-Key risks include earthquake, tornado, strong wind, and riverine flooding.
+Memphis has a high natural disaster risk profile, with a FEMA National Risk Index score of 79.70 as of September 2025.
+The area's location in the New Madrid Seismic Zone makes earthquakes a primary consideration for infrastructure design.
+Key risks for data center operators include tornadoes, severe storms bringing strong wind and hail, ice storms, and riverine flooding.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business